nexssp/cli/nexss-command/commands/add.md

 # Add

-Add new command to the project
+Add a new command to the project.

 ## Examples